qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

   if ident.isValid():
     print(ident.results())

-The :func:`results() <qgis.core.QgsRasterIdentifyResult.results>` method in this case returns a dictionary, with band indices as keys, and band values as values.
+The :meth:`results() <qgis.core.QgsRasterIdentifyResult.results>` method in this case returns a dictionary, with band indices as keys, and band values as values.
 For instance, something like ``{1: 17, 2: 220}``